Online MSc in Geographic Information Systems

-UNIGIS Latin America offers programs Education from distance in GIS in Spanish for professionals in Latin America.
-Students qualify for a European Master of Science (M.Sc.) in GIS, a Master's in GIS; or the UNIGIS Professional, Specialization in GIS, with the University of Salzburg, Austria and join more than 500 graduates who have become leaders and experts in institutions, organizations and companies at national, regional and global level.
+UNIGIS Latin America offers Education from distance in GIS in Spanish for professionals from Latin America.
+Students qualify for a European Master of Science (M.Sc.) in GIS, Master of GIS; or the UNIGIS Professional, Specialization in GIS, with the University of Salzburg, Austria and join more than 500 graduates who have become leaders and experts in institutions, organizations and companies at national, regional and global level.

 At the regional level, UNIGIS has nodes in different Latin American countries, at least in the following countries and Universities:

 - Brazil: University of the State of Rio de Janeiro (UERJ)

 - Chile: University of Santiago de Chile (USACH)